rjm49/multistage_segmenter/README.md

 You can then install mseg itself.
 Do this by running: `pip install --no-index --find-links -e [path/to/repo/dir]` (If you are in the root of the repo then you can replace the path with a single dot ".")

-Run `pip --list` to ensure mseg has installed.
+Run `pip list` to ensure mseg has installed.

 # Mseg configuration:
 There are still a couple of things you need to do to run mseg.